realA10001986/Time-Circuits-Display/README.md

 ## Persistent / Non-persistent time travels

 On the Config Portal's "Setup" page, there is an option item named "Make time travels persistent".
-The default is yes.
+The default is no.

 If time travels are persistent
 - a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a power-loss.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER.
 In both cases, the time is stored in flash memory and retrieved upon power-on.